 Watching the Palio from the central part of the Piazza del Campo is free for everyone.
 A ticket is required to access balconies, grandstands, windows, which are all private property.
 Your Palio experience will vary very much according to the viewpoint selected, and it must be according to your priorities for the day.
-You should consider if you require more comfort (windows), more action (the grandstands), or maybe a specific view such as the Mossa.
+You should consider if you require more comfort (windows), more action (the grandstands), or maybe a specific view such as the Mossa or the San Martino bend.

 During the three days prior to each Palio the Trial Races are run.
 During the trial races everything looks like on Palio day, and the Square will be totally full.
 The jockeys will be wearing the colours of their Contradas, and the start is a regular “Mossa”, like on Palio day.
 The only difference will be in the speed and intensity of the race.
 Still each Trial Race can rightly be described as a “Little Palio“.